mdelapenya/probot-paths-labeller/README.md

 # Probot: Paths labeller

 > a GitHub App built with [Probot](https://github.com/probot/probot) that adds labels in Pull Requests based on contents of the `paths-labeller.yml` file.
 It will use base-ref's configuration when calculating the labels to add.
+>
+> This probot will add the labels declared in the descriptor if the pull request is not a draft pull request.

 ## Usage